 You can use the lifecycle management feature when you need to change the storage class or delete specified objects regularly to reduce costs.
 COS will automatically change the storage class or delete specified objects within the specified time frame according to the rules you set.
 For more information, see Lifecycle Overview.

-A lifecycle can be set to a maximum of 3,650 days.
+A lifecycle can be set to as long as 3,650 days.